tonypottakkal/verba_resume_journal/README.md

 ## Open Source Contribution

 Your contributions are always welcome!
 Feel free to contribute ideas, feedback, or create issues and bug reports if you find any!
-Before contributing, please read the [Contribution Guide](./CONTRIBUTING.md).
+Before contributing, please read the [Contribution Guide](./docs/CONTRIBUTING.md).
 Visit our [Weaviate Community Forum](https://forum.weaviate.io/) if you need any help!

 ### Project Architecture

-You can learn more about Verba's architecture and implementation in its [technical documentation](./TECHNICAL.md) and [frontend documentation](./FRONTEND.md).
+You can learn more about Verba's architecture and implementation in its [technical documentation](./docs/TECHNICAL.md) and [frontend documentation](./docs/FRONTEND.md).
 It's recommended to have a look at them before making any contributions.

-## Documentation
+## Supplemental Documentation

 ### Comprehensive Guides

 To help you understand and work with the Verba codebase, we've created detailed documentation:

-- **[Verba Codebase Guide](./VERBA_CODEBASE_GUIDE.md)** - Deep dive into Verba's architecture, component system, and backend implementation.
+- **[Verba Codebase Guide](./docs/VERBA_CODEBASE_GUIDE.md)** - Deep dive into Verba's architecture, component system, and backend implementation.
 Learn how the RAG pipeline works, understand the VerbaManager orchestration, and explore the modular component system (Readers, Chunkers, Embedders, Retrievers, Generators).

-- **[Verba UI & Implementation Guide](./VERBA_UI_AND_IMPLEMENTATION_GUIDE.md)** - Complete guide to Verba's frontend architecture, UI components, and implementation patterns.
+- **[Verba UI & Implementation Guide](./docs/VERBA_UI_AND_IMPLEMENTATION_GUIDE.md)** - Complete guide to Verba's frontend architecture, UI components, and implementation patterns.
 Covers the chat interface, document explorer, retrieval system, and how to extend the UI with custom features.

+### Implementation Documentation

+Detailed documentation for specific features and implementations:

+- **[Docker Configuration Changes](./docs/DOCKER_CONFIG_CHANGES.md)** - Documentation of Docker setup modifications and configuration changes for the resume features.

+- **[Work Log API Implementation](./docs/WORKLOG_API_IMPLEMENTATION.md)** - Technical details of the work log management API endpoints and data structures.

+- **[Metadata Filtering Implementation](./docs/METADATA_FILTERING_IMPLEMENTATION.md)** - Complete guide to the document metadata and tag filtering system implementation.

 ### Resume-Specific Features